What is the ACC?

 Professional Mountain Guides are not necessarily members of the club (though some may be), and they are critical contributors to club activities.
 Mountain Guides are paid professionals and are hired to run the many courses the club organizes and often subsidizes.
 Courses provide an opportunity for members to gain a variety of mountain skills and make their future mountain activities safer.

 No member may post a trip which they financially profit from.
-Therefore, no Trip Coordinator can also play the role of a Mountain Guide on paid course, as this would be a commercial activity.
+Therefore, no Trip Leader can also play the role of a Mountain Guide on paid course, as this would be a commercial activity.
 Members who are guides are free to post & participate on trips where they are not acting as a guide in a commercial capacity.
-On professionally guided trips, the Trip Coordinator still maintains their job and needs to complete their roll as outlined above (group gear, waivers, etc).
+On professionally guided trips, the Trip Leader still maintains their job and needs to complete their roll as outlined above (group gear, waivers, etc).

 Working with Guides